Sirderyl/homelab/storage/README.md

 Now, on the Proxmox sidebar for your datacenter, go to _Disks > ZFS > Create: ZFS_.
 This will pop up the screen to create a ZFS pool.

-From this screen, it should show all of your drives, so select the ones you want in your pool, and select your RAID level (in my case RAIDZ for my vault pool and mirror for my flash pool) and compression, (in my case I keep it at on).
+From this screen, it should show all of your drives, so select the ones you want in your pool, and select your RAID level (in my case RAIDZ for my tank pool and mirror for my flash pool) and compression, (in my case I keep it at on).
 Make sure you check the box that says __Add to Storage__.
 This will make the pools immediately available and will prevent using .raw files as opposed to my previous setup when I added directories.

 ![](https://raw.githubusercontent.com/TechHutTV/homelab/refs/heads/main/storage/4_proxmox-mirror-nvme.jpeg)